Showcase for Carthage History

 The Powers Museum is dedicated to presenting rotating exhibits on local and Missouri history as well as displays on other subject areas respresented by the founding collection from the Marian Powers Winchester Estate and donations to the museum since 1988.

-During 2015, while the museum concentrates on behind-the-scenes activities dealing with re-configuring storage areas and bringing our artifact and archival collection records up-to-date and computerizing them, the museum will be featuring a rotating exhibit of items never displayed before in 26 years of operation.
+During 2015, while the museum concentrates on behind-the-scenes activities dealing with re-configuring storage areas and bringing our artifact and archival collection records up-to-date and computerizing them and digitizing selected items for our on-line collection platform, the museum's main gallery will be featuring a rotating exhibit of items, the majority of which, have never been displayed before in 27 years of operation.

-This ever-changing display will also explore how such collections are managed, why they are important to the mission of the museum, and what should be collected NOW for future presentations in 25 years.
+This ever-changing display will also explore how such collections are managed, why they are important to the mission of the museum, and what should be collected NOW for future presentations in 25 years and beyond.
 Other topics of collection management, care and research will also be discussed throughout the year through on-site demonstrations and programs.